tldr-pages/tldr/pages/linux/pacman-deptest.md

 > See also: `pacman`.
 > More information: <https://manned.org/pacman.8>.

-- Print the package names of the dependencies that aren't installed:
+- Print the package names of the dependencies that are not installed:

 `pacman -T {{package1 package2 ...}}`